-Use your spring break to visit colleges but be aware of spring break schedules for the colleges you wish to visit.
+Using your spring break to visit colleges is a great idea, but be aware of spring break schedules for the colleges you wish to visit.
 It’s best to see a college when students are on campus.
 Here are a few tips to prepare for your spring college visits.

 1. Meet with your high school counselor